ingram-projects/animxyz/docs/content/sections/vue-xyz-transition.md

 You can also specify direction-specific behavior using an object describing the behavior for each direction such as `:duration="{ appear: 'auto', in: 2000, out: 1000 }"`.

-You can learn more about using this property in the [Vue docs](https://vuejs.org/v2/guide/transitions.html#Explicit-Transition-Durations).

 ### mode

 Sets the sequencing of element switch transitions.
 By default the new element will transition **in** simultanously to the old element transitioning **out**.
 Setting `mode="out-in"` will transition the old element **out** first and setting `mode="in-out"` will transition the new element **in** first.

-You can learn more about using this property in the [Vue docs](https://vuejs.org/v2/guide/transitions.html#Transition-Modes).

 <div class="properties-table table-wrap">
 	<table>